src-d/okrs/README.md

 - [ ] Hire a Senior test engineer
 - [ ] Hire two interns in Q4 for Q1-2 for ML team
 - [ ] Attract relevant profiles through our community
-- [ ] Add feedback after every interview on Lever

 ### Scale the hiring process

-- [ ] Review candidates periodically by each team
 - [ ] Use of scheduling tools for efficient communication by all interviewers
-- [ ] Team leaders responsible for candidates in last steps when the Talent Manager is out of the office
+- [ ] Each team responsible for candidates in last steps when the Talent Manager is unavailable

 ### Increase candidate’s motivation and engagement at every interviewing step

 - [ ] Applicants reviewing time fall to 5 days in average
-- [ ] Send candidate feedback surveys to identify bottlenecks in the process
+- [ ] Analyse candidate's survey answers to identify bottlenecks in the process